trampster/Ropu/Docs/Design.md

 No unique identifiers, (the same packet can be sent to all participants without modification) Media and ports will be negotiated at registration time, not all call setup.
 Presence will be keeped up to date via control plane messages so that we already know who can receive a call when it starts.
-When group call starts, media will immediately be streamed to all participant, control plane messages identifying the group and talker will be sent concurrently but clients should not wait for them to unmute.
+When group call starts, media will immediately be streamed to all participants.
+The initiator will implicately granted the floor (no floor taken message sent).
+Call start will be sent concurrently with media but clients should not wait for them to unmute.
 The floor will be requested by sending media.
-The exact same floor granted message will be sent to all participants including the requester.
+The exact same floor taken message will be sent to all participants including the requester.
 Floor denied will be sent only to the requester.

 The client will share a port for the control, media and floor packets.
 This is so we only need to keep one mapping alive through the NAT rather than three.
 For this reason the packet type field needs to be unique accross all three protocols.